codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+Why was the shirt happy to hang around the tank top?
+Because it was armless

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Binary
+ 1. GIMP
- 2. Duodecimal
+ 2. Paint.NET
- 3. Octal
+ 3. Inkscape
- 4. Hexidecimal
+ 4. Adobe Photoshop

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Inkscape
 </details>